NVIDIA/NeMo-Curator/tutorials/peft-curation-with-sdg/README.md

     --api-key YOUR_BUILD.NVIDIA.COM_API_KEY \
     --device gpu

+# Here are some examples that:
+# - Use the GPU and enable semantic deduplication
+# - Do 1 round of synthetic data generation
+# - Generate synthetic data using 0.1% of the real data
-# To control the amount of synthetic data to generate using LLaMa 3.1 405B
+# - Use the specified model from build.nvidia.com for synthetic data generation

+# Using LLaMa 3.1 405B:
 python tutorials/peft-curation-with-sdg/main.py \
     --api-key YOUR_BUILD.NVIDIA.COM_API_KEY \
-    --device gpu \  # Use the GPU and enable semantic deduplication --synth-gen-rounds 1 \ # Do 1 round of synthetic data generation --synth-gen-ratio 0.001 \  # Generate synthetic data using 0.1% of the real data --synth-gen-model "meta/llama-3.1-405b-instruct" # Use LLaMa 3.1 405B

-# To control the amount of synthetic data to generate using Nemotron-4 340B
+    --device gpu \
+    --synth-gen-rounds 1 \
+    --synth-gen-ratio 0.001 \
+    --synth-gen-model "meta/llama-3.1-405b-instruct"

+# Using Nemotron-4 340B:
 python tutorials/peft-curation-with-sdg/main.py \
     --api-key YOUR_BUILD.NVIDIA.COM_API_KEY \
-    --device gpu \  # Use the GPU and enable semantic deduplication --synth-gen-rounds 1 \ # Do 1 round of synthetic data generation --synth-gen-ratio 0.001 \  # Generate synthetic data using 0.1% of the real data --synth-gen-model "nvidia/nemotron-4-340b-instruct" # Use Nemotron-4 340B
+    --device gpu \
+    --synth-gen-rounds 1 \
+    --synth-gen-ratio 0.001 \
+    --synth-gen-model "nvidia/nemotron-4-340b-instruct"
 ```

 By default, this tutorial will use at most 8 workers to run the curation pipeline.
 If you face any